German foundation cancels plan to show anti-Islam film excerpts

-BERLIN Berlin's Cinema for Peace Foundation has cancelled plans to screen excerpts of the anti-Islam film "The Innocence of Muslims" as part of a panel discussion following deadly protests across the Islamic world.
+BERLIN Berlin's Cinema for Peace Foundation has canceled plans to screen excerpts of the anti-Islam film "The Innocence of Muslims" as part of a panel discussion following deadly protests across the Islamic world.

 The foundation, which focuses on humanitarian and environmental issues, had said earlier it wanted to foster a "lively but peaceful" debate on free speech and films that incite religious hatred by screening it and other movies on October 1.